flow-state-15/mod-5-extra-resources/assets/react-project-week-roadmap.md

 Weekend:

-- Plan application features and what that looks like codewise and visually
+- Plan application features and what that looks like codewise and visually.
+- Plan your work flow using your Kanban Board
 - Create documentation for Wiki
 - CSS for landing page and authentication
-- Research clone and tools needed
+- Research the app you are cloning and tools needed
+- finish Authenticate Me if you haven't

 Monday:

+- Show your Deployed Authenticate Me at Standup
 - Finish planning application routes, components and approach
+- Get Project Approval from Advisors
 - Turn in Wiki Documentation
-- Migrations for first MVP
-  All Routes for first MVP
-- Seeders for first MVP
+- Migrations, Seeders, Routes for first full CRUD feature

 Tuesday:

-- Work on Frontend React for first MVP
+- Work on React Frontend for first feature
 - Refactor Backend if needed
-- CSS for first MVP
+- CSS for first feature

 Wednesday:

-- Debug finishing touches for first MVP
+- Debug finishing touches for first feature
+- Deploy to Heroku
+- Get signed off on First feature
-- Migrations, Routes & Seeders for second MVP
+- Migrations, Routes & Seeders for second feature
-- Begin Frontend React for second MVP

 Thursday:

-- Finish Frontend React for second MVP
+- Finish React Frontend for second feature
-  Debug app functionality
+- Debug app functionality
-- CSS for second MVP
+- CSS for second Feature

 Friday:

-- Work on 3rd MVP or Bonus Features
+- Deploy second feature
-  Fix parts of app for which you will need instructional help
+- Fix parts of app for which you will need instructional help
-- Deploy updated app
+- Work on 3rd Feature or Bonus Features on a Github branch

 Weekend

+- finish requirements for assessment
 - Clean up code
 - Write notes that help you remember code in application
 - Fix bugs